 Mastercard Incorporated, a technology company, provides transaction processing and other payment-related products and services in the United States and internationally.
+The last earnings update was 57 days ago.
 More info.

 The calculations below outline how an intrinsic value for

 is arrived at by discounting future cash flows to their present value.
 We use

 analyst's estimates of cash flows going forward 5 years.

 See our documentation to learn about this calculation.

 |Levered FCF (USD, Millions)||$6,624.60||$7,500.97||$8,450.50||$9,512.50||$10,663.00|

 Discounted (@ 9.34%)